 6. Aid those with special needs

 Some people live with a disability, whether it be mental or physical.
 While these people have different abilities than others, it shouldn’t put them at a disadvantage.
-There is much to be learned from those who are different from us.
-Abigail, a Valparaiso University student, volunteers her time helping those with special needs:
+You don’t need professional skills to learn from those who are different from you.
+Abigail, a Valparaiso University student, joins many volunteer organizations to help those with special needs:

 “The majority of my service hours come from the aiding of differently-abled individuals.
 Helping others with special needs has been an interest of mine since my little brother was born with Cerebral Palsy and had brain surgery at ten days old.
 As an assistant for TOP Soccer (The Outreach Program for Soccer), a special needs soccer team, and the Challenger baseball team, I encouraged socialization along with learning the sport.
 Participating in the iCanBike program last summer really put something as simple as learning to ride a bike and experience that fun and freedom into perspective.
 Seeing the joy on those kids' faces absolutely made my day.
 I was glad that I could help them realize that while they may have individual needs, they are no different from anyone else.”